 Screen location: near main desk

-CTA: hope our entire kids furniture range
+CTA: 'Shop our entire kids furniture range'

 Content: the retailer already had collections.

-Encouraging fit: clear search criteria through wide range
+Encouraging fit - clear search criteria through wide range:

 At times, the range is visible, but the shopper cannot tell whether their fit is in-stock or available.
 This is often the case with shoes, and products with many variants.

-A women’s shoe shop with a large warehouse
+A women’s shoe shop with a large warehouse:

 Given the range, size variants are kept in the stock room